-Finding a gross motor activity that you can plan for inside can be challenging as the days get shorter and the temperature drops.
-This simple gross motor activity can help keep your little ones engaged and busy!
+Finding an active indoor activity can be challenging as the days get shorter and the temperature drops.
+This simple gross motor activity from Lisa will keep your little ones engaged and busy!

 I love using seasons and themes as a basis for learning in our home.
 September is one of my favorite months for all the different possibilities it has to offer.